cargo-generate/cargo-generate/README.md

 - `{{project-name}}`: this is supplied by either passing the `--name` flag to the command or working with the interactive CLI to supply a name.
 - `{{crate_name}}`: the snake_case_version of `project-name`
 - dates: the liquid date filter is enabled for this project.
 This means you can write something like `{{ "now" | date: "%Y-%m-%d %H:%M" }}`.
 For more information, check out the [Liquid Documentation on `date`].
+- first: the liquid first filter is enabled for this project.
+How to use this see `split` filter below.
+- split: the liquid split filter is enabled for this project.
+This means you can write something like `{{ project-name | split "-cli" | first }}`.
+For more information, check out the [Liquid Documentation on `split` and `first`].

 [Liquid Documentation on `date`]: https://shopify.github.io/liquid/filters/date/